skerkour/bloom-legacy/README.md

 ## Forum

-When you want to talk about something that does not necessarily fir issues, you can use the forum to connect with the community: https://gitlab.com/bloom42/forum
+When you want to talk about something that does not necessarily fit issues, you can use the forum to connect with the community: https://gitlab.com/bloom42/forum

 ## Licensing